International Student Services

 What is CPT?

 CPT may be part-time (20 hours per week or less) or full-time (more than 20 hours per week).
-If you accumulate 12 months of full-time CPT authorization, you lose your eligibility for Optional Practical Training (OPT), another type of employment authorization for F-1 students.
+If you accumulate 12 months (365 or more days) of full-time CPT authorization, you lose your eligibility for Optional Practical Training (OPT), another type of employment authorization for F-1 students.
 Part-time CPT and fewer than 12 months of full-time CPT authorization does not affect your OPT eligibility.

 You may be eligible for CPT if you: